snork-nbl/OAuth-2.0/README.md

 | *TOKEN_HOST* | String | Required | The token endpoint.
 This is used by the client to exchange an authorization grant for an access token, typically with client authentication |
 | *GRANT_TYPE* | String | Optional.
 Default: `"urn:ietf:params:oauth:grant-type:device_code"` | The grant type identifier supported by the provider |

-The second parameter, *userSettings*, defines a map with user- and application-specific settings:
+The second parameter, *userSettings*, takes a table containing user- and application-specific settings:

 | Parameter | Type | Use |Description |
 | --- | --- | --- | --- |